nStangl/crdv/README.md

 # CRDV

 Proof-of-concept implementation of Conflict-free Replicated Data Views.
 The complete design can be found in the paper *CRDV: Conflict-free Replicated Data Views*, **SIGMOD 2025**.
+You can read it [here](https://nuno-faria.github.io/papers/crdv.pdf).

 - [CRDV](#crdv)
   - [Getting started](#getting-started)